Clonal deletion: Function

 There are millions of B and T lymphocytes within the immune system.
 As a T or B lymphocyte develops, they can rearrange their genome in order to express a unique antigen receptor that will recognize a specific epitope on a pathogen.
 There is a large diversity of epitopes recognized and, as a result, it is possible for some B and T lymphocytes to develop with the ability to recognize self.
 In order to prevent this from happening, every T and B lymphocyte that is generated is presented with a self antigen.
 If the antigen receptor present on the lymphocyte interacts with high affinity to the self antigen, then that lymphocyte is then categorized as 'self-reactive'.
 These 'self-reactive' lymphocytes will then undergo the process of clonal deletion.
 This is achieved through apoptosis of the respected cell, ultimately deleting the cell from the immune system.
-It is important to note that not all lymphocytes expressing high affinity for self-antigen undergo clonal deletion.
+Not all lymphocytes expressing high affinity for self-antigen undergo clonal deletion.
 If autoreactive cells escape clonal deletion, there are mechanisms in the periphery involving T regulatory cells to prevent the host from obtaining an autoimmune disease.
 However, for both B and T cells in the primary lymphoid organs, clonal deletion is the most common form of negative selection.
 The process of clonal deletion helps protect the host from autoimmunity.